Nature in UtsjokiThe nature in Utsjoki is truly unique and diverse.

 The river Teno has always been important for the locals.
 Before roads were built, the river was used as a passageway.
 During summer, people used boats, and when the river was frozen, an ice road was built.
 At one time, even post was delivered via the river.
 Today, Teno is extremely important as a travel destination.
 Fishing expeditions along the river started in the early 1800s when English lords made their way to Teno via the Arctic Ocean.
 However, the English fishing tourism slowed down significantly in the early 1900s when the locals started using fishing nets and dragnets to an extensive degree.
 As a result, there was a lot less fish to catch.
 Starting from the 1950s, the number of domestic fishing tourists has been on a clear rise, due to improvements in the road network and the lack of catch from other Finnish salmon rivers.
 However, in the 2010s, the number of domestic fishing tourists has been going down due to the low amounts of fish caught in recent years.

-In Utsjoki, it is very probable to see the northern lights.
-During the 2014-2015 winter season, all groups saw the northern lights during their week of stay.
-As we get hardly any light pollution at all, the northern lights are visible almost everywhere in the Utsjoki area.
+In Utsjoki, it is very probable to see the Northern Lights.
+As we get hardly any light pollution at all, the Aurora are visible almost everywhere in the Utsjoki area.
 The lights are visible when the sky is clear, so if it is snowing hard, you probably won’t be able to catch them.
 However, the weather changes fast, so always stay prepared!